thilinamendis/SlackView/README.md

 - Chrome 60+, Firefox 55+, Safari 12+, Edge 79+
 - JavaScript must be enabled
 - File API support required (all modern browsers)

-### Performance Tips
-- **Large Workspaces**: Exports with 50+ channels may take longer to process
-- **Memory Usage**: Large exports may use significant browser memory
-- **Mobile Devices**: Works on mobile but desktop recommended for large exports

-## 💡 Tips

-- **Large Exports**: For workspaces with many channels, consider processing smaller date ranges
-- **Performance**: Close other browser tabs for better performance with large datasets
-- **Mobile**: The responsive design works well on tablets and phones
-- **Search**: Use partial words to find messages more easily

 ## 📞 Support